-In an IMS Flex Choice Non-Wrap account, your Advisor will monitor your account and evaluate its performance in relation to your long-term goals and objectives.
-Your Advisor will also monitor the relative performance of your account in relation to the economy, capital markets and widely followed indices.
+- Individualized management of your account - Annual review of your account

 AAS' IMS Flex Choice Non-Wrap account is available through a discretionary or non-discretionary arrangement.
 If you've granted your Advisor discretionary authority, your Advisor will also rebalance investments consistent with the target investment allocations established for each particular risk profile.
 Some investments, such as alternative and complex products, have liquidity or other restrictions that may limit the amount and/or timing of rebalancing such investments.
 See Item 8 for additional information on risks.
 If you're invested through a non-discretionary arrangement, your Advisor will be unable to affect any investment transactions without first obtaining your consent.
 See Item 16 for additional information regarding discretionary authority.